 A Real Foreclosure Negotiation With the Bank

-- The offer was made six months or so later when the home was listed at $119,900.
+The value of the home was between $225,000 and $300,000 in better times.
+The original list price by the bank was $179,000.
+The buyer's offer was made six months or so later when the home was listed at $119,900.

-- Contingent upon the seller paying $10,000 for septic installation before closing, as the new lender required that.
+The buyer offered $108,000 with 20% down, contingent upon the granting of the septic variance and the seller paying $10,000 for septic installation before closing.
+The buyer's lender required that.

 Items of Contention